Summer in Greece: July 30 - August 20, 2017

 The $5,000 tuition includes accommodations, transportation within Greece, museum entries and instruction.
-(Students may have to purchase some of their own books.)
+(Students purchase their own textbook.)
 Breakfast, lunch and dinner are also included.
-Many of our meals will be eaten at the Farm School, which promotes healthy, sustainable, economically viable, and socially responsible food and agriculture systems.
+Most of our meals will be eaten at the Farm School, which promotes healthy, sustainable, economically viable, and socially responsible food and agriculture systems.

 Students are responsible for the cost of their own activities outside of the group.